About the Journal

 The journal encourages the sharing of research data.

-• Whether it is available in public repositories
+• Whether the data are available in public repositories;

-Clinical trials must be registered on recognized platforms.
+Clinical trials must be registered in recognized trial registries.

 7. Ethical Oversight